Rhode Island · Statewide Landlord-Tenant Law

 Rhode Island Rent Increase Laws

-Rhode Island has no statewide rent control and no cap on the amount of an increase, and state law bars cities and towns from adopting their own rent-control ordinances.
-What the state does regulate is timing and notice.
-For a month-to-month tenancy, the landlord must give at least thirty days’ written notice stating the new rent and effective date before an increase takes effect.
+Rhode Island has no statewide rent control and no cap on the amount of an increase.
+What the state does regulate is timing and notice, and it does so under its own section: General Laws section 34-18-16.1, titled “Rent increases – Notice requirements”.
+Before any residential rent increase takes effect the landlord must give the tenant at least sixty days’ written notice stating the new rent and the effective date.

-Rhode Island is one of a handful of states that give older tenants extra protection: a tenant who is sixty-two or older is entitled to a substantially longer notice period, up to one hundred twenty days.
+Rhode Island is one of a handful of states that give older tenants extra protection: section 34-18-16.1(b) requires at least one hundred twenty days’ notice to a month-to-month tenant over the age of sixty-two.
+Both periods were raised – from thirty days and sixty days respectively – by Public Laws 2024 chapters 243 and 244, effective June 24, 2024, so any guide still quoting thirty days predates the change.
+Independent living, assisted living and congregate care facilities are excluded from both subsections, and section 34-18-16.1(c) makes the periods a floor rather than a ceiling where another law or housing programme requires longer.
 A fixed-term lease locks the rent until the term ends unless the lease contains an escalation clause, and a retaliatory or discriminatory increase is unlawful regardless of the absence of a cap.
 See the full breakdown in our guide to Rhode Island rent increase laws.

 Rhode Island Landlord Entry Laws

 Under Rhode Island General Laws section 34-18-26, a landlord must give the tenant at least two days’ notice of intent to enter, except in an emergency or where notice is impracticable, and entry must be at reasonable times for a legitimate purpose.
-Many landlords give twenty-four hours or more as best practice, and normal daytime business hours are the accepted standard for non-emergency entry.
+Twenty-four hours is not enough – the statutory floor is two days, and giving less is a breach however customary it is elsewhere.
+Normal daytime business hours are the accepted standard for non-emergency entry, and section 34-18-26(b) separately lets the landlord enter without consent during any tenant absence in excess of seven days where reasonably necessary to protect the property.

 Valid purposes include inspection, repairs, maintenance, showing the unit, and delivering required notices.
 Genuine emergencies – fire, flood, a gas leak, or another imminent threat – allow immediate entry without notice.
 A pattern of unlawful entry can itself become a material breach of the lease and expose the landlord to damages.
 For reasonable-hour guidance and sample entry-notice language, read our full guide to Rhode Island landlord entry laws.